How To Sharpen a Knife

 - Doesn’t remove any steel, which is necessary to fix a knife edge

-- Different knives have different needs.
+- Japanese knives have different needs to German knives.
 You need to learn the various angles required to improve your specific blade before you get to work with your honing rod

 5. The Differences Between Sharpening a Knife vs Honing a Knife